mafda/mafda/README.md

 :mortar_board: Multimedia engineer, and currently a Ph.D. student in computer engineering.

 :dart: I have experience as an academic researcher, focusing mainly on areas related to Augmented Reality and Machine Learning.
-My interests cover from UI/UX to Front-end Development.
 I'm an enthusiast of self-learning, and I feel excited in front of big new challenges.

 :mag: Look at some of my works at [Medium](https://medium.com/@mafda_), and [Codepen](https://codepen.io/mafda).